Strategy for 2020-2022- sustainable urban development to drive performance through cycles

-The target of YIT’s new strategy is to improve profitability and to strengthen financial stability.
-The company’s strategic priorities, sources of growth and structural profitability, include urban development and non-cyclical businesses.
+The target of YIT’s strategy is to improve profitability and to maintain financial stability.
+The company’s strategic priorities, sources of growth and structural profitability, are urban development and the non-cyclical Partnership properties and services businesses.